CyberCurious1397/ColumbiaUniversity-CyberSecurityBootCamp/Linux Systems Administration/Linux System Administration.md

 # **Lab Environment**

-Log in to your local virtual machine using the following credentials:
+Log in to your local virtual machine.

-- Username: sysadmin
-- Password: cybersecurity

 In order to start your tasks, you will need to open the Linux terminal within your Ubuntu VM.
 To do so, use the following instructions: